ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 .. meta::
-   :description: Omnitrace documentation and reference
+   :description: ROCm Systems Profiler documentation and reference
-   :keywords: Omnitrace, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD
+   :keywords: rocprof-sys, rocprofiler-systems, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD

 ****************************************************
 Configuring runtime options
 ****************************************************

-The ``omnitrace.cfg`` file maintains a list of the `Omnitrace <https://github.com/ROCm/omnitrace>`_ runtime options.
-To create this configuration file and view the current runtime options, use the ``omnitrace-avail`` executable.
+The ``rocprof-sys.cfg`` file maintains a list of the `ROCm Systems Profiler <https://github.com/ROCm/rocprofiler-systems>`_ runtime options.
+To create this configuration file and view the current runtime options, use the ``rocprof-sys-avail`` executable.

-The omnitrace-avail executable
+The rocprof-sys-avail executable
 ========================================

-The ``omnitrace-avail`` executable provides information about the runtime settings, data collection capabilities, and, when built with PAPI support, the available hardware counters.
+The ``rocprof-sys-avail`` executable provides information about the runtime settings, data collection capabilities, and, when built with PAPI support, the available hardware counters.
 The executable is effectively self-updating.
-As new capabilities and settings are added to the Omnitrace source code, they are propagated to ``omnitrace-avail``. ``omnitrace-avail`` should be viewed as the ultimate authority in the event of any conflicts with this documentation.
+As new capabilities and settings are added to the ROCm Systems Profiler source code, they are propagated to ``rocprof-sys-avail``. ``rocprof-sys-avail`` should be viewed as the ultimate authority in the event of any conflicts with this documentation.

-It is recommended that you create a default configuration file in ``${HOME}/.omnitrace.cfg``.
-This can be done by running the command ``omnitrace-avail -G ~/.omnitrace.cfg``.
-Alternatively,
-use the ``omnitrace-avail -G ~/.omnitrace.cfg --all`` option for a verbose configuration file with descriptions, categories, and additional information.
+It is recommended that you create a default configuration file in ``${HOME}/.rocprof-sys.cfg``.
+This can be done by running the command ``rocprof-sys-avail -G ~/.rocprof-sys.cfg``.
+Alternatively, use the ``rocprof-sys-avail -G ~/.rocprof-sys.cfg --all`` option for a verbose configuration file with descriptions, categories, and additional information.

-Modify ``${HOME}/.omnitrace.cfg`` as required.
+Modify ``${HOME}/.rocprof-sys.cfg`` as required.
 For example, enable `Perfetto <https://perfetto.dev/>`_, `Timemory <https://github.com/NERSC/timemory>`_, sampling, and process-level sampling by default and tweak the default sampling values.